richbruton/paper-rock-scissors/README.md

 # Bugs

 Could not get initial loop to work, changing the variable declaration form `let buttons = document.getElementsById("button");` to `let buttons = document.getElementsByTagName("button");` made it work.

+Alerts were appearing before the player and computer's choice was populated and score updated.
+When either the player or computer reached 5 points the page would reload before the score updated.
+The following code was used :

+    setTimeout(function () {
+        alert("It's a draw!
+Try again!");
+    }, 500);

+This gave the user the chance to see what the computer chose before being told who won the round.
+The 0.5 second delay allowed for the Javacript to populate the DOM before sending the alert.

+To overcome the scenario where the page reloaded as soon either party scored 5 points, a similar time out function was used.
+In this case the function would have a longer time out, 3 seconds, to give the user an oppurtunity to look at the scoreboard and make a screenshot of the outcome if they desired.
+The following code gace the desired delay to the reload:

+    function newGame() {
+        setTimeout(function () {
+            location.reload();
+        }, 3000);
+    }

 # Testing